kodedriller/project/object-tracking/README.md

 Amazing yet simple object tracker built entirely with OpenCV

-All thanks to Adrian Rosebrock (from [pyimagesearch](https://www.pyimagesearch.com/)) for making great tutorials.
-This project is inspired from his blog: [Simple object tracking with OpenCV](https://www.pyimagesearch.com/2018/07/23/simple-object-tracking-with-opencv/).
-I have included the author's code and the one i wrote my self as well.

 ## **Key Points**
 1. Steps involved:
     1. Detect the objects in the image and calculate their centroids.